 “Robots are biomimetic, and the smaller the robot, the more biological concepts would need to be there,” Kotov says.
 He and other roboticists call two-legged robots humanoid because they walk upright and have similar body mechanics to people.
 “We want to keep robots light and consuming as small as an amount of energy as possible,” Kotov says.
 “If a battery just sits there and does nothing else [but provide power], it is not enough.”

 Kotov’s group is particularly interested in drones, in which, he says “every gram counts, and if the battery can serve multiple functions, we can have more functional space”.
 His team is now working on structural batteries for military drones, although not much of that work has been disclosed yet.
 Military laboratories have also worked on humanoid robots for missions such as working inside radiation zones and checking for insurgents hiding inside buildings in combat zones.

 Some materials used for battery energy storage are particularly well-suited for also being structural elements.
 For example, Kotov says, “zinc is a very good case for structural batteries”.
 It is inexpensive, stores energy well and the metal is stable in air.
 His lab demonstrated a biomorphic zinc battery that could store 72 times more energy than a lithium battery of the same volume3.
-However, trade-offs are inevitable.
-Zinc batteries have limited rechargeability, so they would be best kept stashed away for infrequent use.
+However, trade-offs are

 Another promising multifunctional material is aluminium, which, last year, showed rapid rechargeability over hundreds of cycles at temperatures up to just above the boiling point of water — and without forming aluminium dendrites4.
 The researchers project a cost of less than one-sixth of that of comparable lithium-ion batteries with a similar energy capacity.